MEET THE DOULA

-I planned a home birth in 2017 which resulted in a very difficult labor, non-emergent transfer and cesarean section after nearly 50 hours.
-My experience has greatly informed who I am as a doula -- focused on trauma-informed care, low-intervention birth where possible, and support for cesarean & VBAC parents.
-I am forever indebted to all the midwives and doulas who have graciously mentored me in my transition to birth work and supported me in my emotional recovery from my home birth turned cesarean.

-**Edition 2:** I had a planned home birth that turned into a cesarean in 2017, followed by a beautiful home birth VBAC in 2021.
+I had a planned home birth that turned into a cesarean in 2017, followed by a beautiful home birth VBAC in 2021.
 My own birth experiences have greatly informed who I am as a doula.
 I am forever indebted to all the midwives and doulas who have graciously mentored me in my transition to birth work and supported me in my own birth journey.